Open-Finance-Lab/FinRL_Contest_2024/Task_2_starter_kit/README.md

 The quality of the trading signals will be evaluated with a fixed time exit strategy that can either hold, long or short a given stock.

 ## Datasets

 `task2_dataset.zip` contains:
+- A 70-30 data split into a test and train directory
+- Each split has:
-- `task2_stocks.csv`: an OHLCV dataset of a list of stocks.
+    - `task2_stocks_{split}.csv`: an OHLCV dataset of a list of stocks.
-- `task2_news.csv`: a corresponding news dataset for the list of stocks.
+    - `task2_news_{split}.csv`: a corresponding news dataset for the list of stocks.

 Contestants are free to use external datasets to deveop RLMF methods and fine-tune the LLMs.
 The evaluation phase will use the testing datasets with the same fields as the dataset provided.